electric-sql/pglite/docs/extensions/development.md

 `setup` is a function that receives the following parameters, and returns a promise that resolves to an object conforming to `ExtensionSetupResult`:

 - `pg`<br>
-  the [PGlite](../docs/api.md) instance that the extension is being added to
+  The [PGlite](../docs/api.md) instance that the extension is being added to
 - `emscriptenOpts`<br>
-  the options currently configured to pass to the [Emscrption Module factory](https://emscripten.org/docs/api_reference/module.html), including the [Emscript FS](https://emscripten.org/docs/api_reference/Filesystem-API.html).
+  The options currently configured to pass to the [Emscrption Module factory](https://emscripten.org/docs/api_reference/module.html), including the [Emscript FS](https://emscripten.org/docs/api_reference/Filesystem-API.html).
 - `clientOnly`<br>
   A boolean indicating if this instance of the extension is "client only", meaning that it is on the main thread and doesn't have direct access to the underlying WASM as it is running in a worker.
-When true `emscriptenOpts` and `bundlePath` should not re returned as they will have no effect.
+When true, `emscriptenOpts` and `bundlePath` should not re returned as they will have no effect.

 The returned object has these properties - all are optional: